microsoft/CCF/doc/developers/js_app_tsoa.rst

 =================================

 This guide shows how to build a TypeScript application using Node.js, npm, and tsoa.
-It is recommended to read through the :ref:`developers/js_app_ts` page first.
+It is recommended to read through the :ref:`developers/js_app_ts:TypeScript Application` page first.

 Using `tsoa <https://github.com/lukeautry/tsoa>`_ as framework provides the following advantages over not using a framework: